 The benefits of the 12-week Bikini Body Guide go way beyond sculpting a six-pack.

 Every fitstagrammer worth her salt in mountain climbers adores Kayla Itsines.
-The Aussie trainer, founder of Bikini Body Guides and the Sweat with Kayla app, is practically fitness royalty (all hail the queen of bosu burpees!).
+The Aussie trainer and founder of Bikini Body Guides and the SWEAT app, is practically fitness royalty (all hail the queen of BOSU ball burpees!).
 Her washboard abs (a thing of legend) and message of body positivity have inspired countless women to embrace their muscles and become their strongest, most confident selves.

-My sister introduced me to Kayla's 12-week BBG program one gloomy day in January.
+My sister introduced me to Itsines' 12-week BBG program one gloomy day in January.
 I was neck-deep in the post-holiday slump, feeling guilty about overindulging over the holidays, yet unmotivated to go for a booger-inducing run in the NYC tundra.
 I was also recovering from a hypothyroid condition that had zapped my energy for months and added pounds to my waistline.
-When my sister assured me, you can do BBG in your living room, I was half-sold.
-What sealed the deal was Kayla's Insta feed of epic transformations-all real women of different shapes and sizes from every corner of the globe kicking ass and looking powerful.
-And each one had started exactly where I was-in a health and fitness rut.
-Now they held their heads high, empowered by what they had accomplished through BBG-stronger, fitter, more capable bodies.
+When my sister assured me, you can do BBG workouts in your living room, I was half-sold.
+What sealed the deal was Itsines' Insta feed of epic transformations—all real women of different shapes and sizes from every corner of the globe kicking ass and looking powerful.
+And each one had started exactly where I was at the time: a health and fitness rut.
+Now they held their heads high, empowered by what they had accomplished through BBG—stronger, fitter, more capable bodies.
 (Related: Kayla Itsines Shares the #1 Thing People Get Wrong About Transformation Photos)

 On that bitter winter's day, as I scrolled through success stories snuggled in my PJs, I got more and more pumped.
 "The Eye of the Tiger" began to swell in my ears.
 I could imagine the sweet taste of victory.
 I leaped from my couch (all right, a tad melodramatic, but that's how I like to remember the moment) and texted my sister: Sign me up for #KaylasArmy!

-You'll need basic equipment: dumbbells, a medicine ball, a bench (I substituted a step ladder or a sturdy chair at home), and a bosu ball (easy to find at a gym if you do the BBG workouts there).
+First thing's first: You'll need basic equipment, such as a medicine ball, a bench (I substituted a step ladder or a sturdy chair at home), and a BOSU ball (easy to find at a gym if you do the BBG workouts there).
 And need not forget dumbbells, which, btw, are the star of this exclusive Kayla Itsines workout for beginners.

 At the beginning of the challenge, you perform two 28-minute resistance workouts per week (one abs/arms and one legs/cardio) and an optional third (full-body).
-Each session is broken down into two seven-minute circuits, and each circuit consists of four exercises-you complete circuit one as many times as you can in seven minutes, then rest for 30 to 90 seconds and do the same with circuit two.
+Each BBG workout session is broken down into two seven-minute circuits, and each circuit consists of four exercises—you complete circuit one as many times as you can in seven minutes, then rest for 30 to 90 seconds and do the same with circuit two.
 You repeat the whole thing, for a total of 28 minutes.
 The program ramps up in difficulty level as the weeks progress to avoid plateau (for example, by week four, the third resistance workout is mandatory).
 On non-strength days, you complete light cardio (like walking) or HIIT training (ala this circuit-focused Kayla Itsines workout) and stretch daily.
 (Related:

-I survived 12 weeks of intense (with a capital I), heart-pumping, wind-sucking, soul-searching, sometimes downright grueling workouts (they don't call it #deathbykayla for nothing, y'all)-technically I toughed it out for 16 weeks since there's a month's worth of beginner resistance training circuits.
+I survived 12 weeks of intense (with a capital I), heart-pumping, wind-sucking, soul-searching, sometimes downright grueling workouts (they don't call it #deathbykayla for nothing, y'all)—technically I toughed it out for 16 weeks since there's a month's worth of beginner resistance training circuits.
 In that time, in combination with clean eating and intermittent fasting, I lost 14 pounds.
 But the most surprising results were those I couldn't measure on a scale.
 We're talking serious growth, people, and not just in muscle tone!
-I've since downloaded Kayla's Sweat app and have made BBG the centerpiece of my regular fitness routine.
+I've since made BBG the centerpiece of my regular fitness routine.
 (And for those especially time-crunched moments, there's always this 14-minute Kayla Itsines workout that promises a full-body burn.)

 If you're thinking about joining #thekaylamovement, read on for some fitspiration.